Top Digital Marketing Resources

 Ad Managers

 A caveat is that while these platforms make it relatively easy to launch advertising, use caution if you are unfamiliar with digital advertising.
-Without proper setup and management, campaigns can be irrelevant to their intended purpose and waste valuable marketing funds.
+Without proper setup and management, campaigns can be irrelevant to their intended purpose and waste your marketing funds.

-* Learn more about Google Ads and social media ads.
+Learn more about Google Ads and social media ads.

 No list would be complete without mention of AI resources.
-Chat GPT has become one of the most popular AI tools and is incredibly powerful for several purposes.
+ChatGPT has become one of the most popular AI tools and is incredibly powerful for several purposes.
 When provided with proper prompts and resource aids, these platforms can handle requests ranging from simple time-consuming tasks to generating content for your website.
-Caution is again advised with these platforms as their output requires human review and can be inferior or incorrect compared to what a human expert might generate.
+Caution is again advised with these platforms as their output requires human review and can be inferior or outright incorrect compared to what a human expert might generate.

 Summary

 These powerful resources can provide a solid foundation for online marketing efforts and elevate your brand’s presence over competitors.
-However, they’re often only as powerful as the effort and maintenance provided to them.
+However, they’re only as powerful as the effort and maintenance provided to them.
 Revisit your presence and data insights often to ensure you’re making the most of opportunities to enhance your brand and better serve prospective customers.

 Picture of Taylor Brown